 ReCollect Waste Data Guide

-This page explains the data format and content that we need from you to provide accurate waste collection schedules.
-It also outlines options for ongoing data connectors.
+This page explains the data format and content needed to provide accurate waste collection schedules.
+It also outlines options for ongoing Data Connectors.

 If you or your GIS department have any questions, please send us an email!